sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

 1. Do we need to upgrade to on-premises SQL Server first or go can we go straight to Azure?

    This is a joint business and technical decision.
-Azure SQL Database or Azure SQL in a VM will offer all the features they've stated that they need.
+Azure SQL Database or SQL Server on Azure VMs will offer all the features they've stated that they need.
 There is a migration path to both.

    If they have a long-term strategy to move to the cloud, have already moved some resources there, have a plan to co-locate with a partner data center, or have identified cloud services they'd like to take advantage of, then moving straight to the cloud might be preferred.